L3MON4D3/LuaSnip/DOC.md

 vim.api.nvim_set_keymap("s", "<C-p>", "<Plug>luasnip-prev-choice", {})
 ```

-Apart from this, there is also a [picker](#select_choice) where no cycling is necessary and any
+Apart from this, there is also a picker (see [select_choice](#select_choice)
-choice can be selected right away, via `vim.ui.select`.
+where no cycling is necessary and any choice can be selected right away, via
+`vim.ui.select`.

-# SNIPPETNODE
+# SnippetNode

 SnippetNodes directly insert their contents into the surrounding snippet.
 This is useful for `choiceNode`s, which only accept one child, or